splitrb/split/README.md

 ### Redis Caching (v4.0+)

+> [!WARNING]
+> The caching mechanism has known issues in multi-process environments (e.g., Puma) and multi-server deployments with load balancers (typical production environments).
+Cache invalidation does not propagate across processes or servers, which can lead to inconsistent experiment data being served to users.
+See [#735](https://github.com/splitrb/split/issues/735) for details.
+Use with caution in production environments.

 In some high-volume usage scenarios, Redis load can be incurred by repeated fetches for fairly static data.
 Enabling caching will reduce this load.

  ```ruby